Zomb1342/Pcileech-ISABridge-PC8/README.md

 # Pcileech-ISABridge-PC8

 FPGA mimicking a PCI - ISA Bridge.
-Has not been tested thrououghly and has been made for researching purposes only; I do know it is no beuno for VGK in its current state.
+Has not been tested thrououghly and has been made for researching purposes only; I do know it is no beuno for VGK or EAC in its current state even with modifications to pass driver scan.

 Issues with firmware in its current state: